NathanLord/TrailSort/BackEnd/README.md

 # Make a '.env' file in your root of the backend

 This will hold where the location where you put your zip file that gets sent to the front end is.
+This will aslo hodl info about your database
 Example:
 ```
 PROCESSED_FOLDER=C:/Users/bob/Documents/thisCoolProject/BackEnd/processed

+DATABASE_URL=postgresql://username:password@localhost:5432/your_database_name

 ```

 # Run app